LeonOnRoad/seaports/README.md

 ## TODO - improvements
 - Add comments to all exported methods, types and type fields for generating documentation directly from code using `godoc`
 - Provide a error count or limit the error array within the response for import ports insted of the error array.
 Using the array is a bad idea if the number of errors is big, because it will increase the needed memory in order to accumulate them.
-Also the response size can increase dramatically and the end-user will have to wait longer to get the response.
+Also the response size can increase drastically and the end-user will have to wait longer to get the response.
-- Using a production logger like zap.Logger which I use in my daily job.
+- Using a production logger like `zap.Logger` which I use in my daily job.
 Reason for using it can be found on https://github.com/uber-go/zap.
 It is fast, consumes less memory than other, it's robust and maintained on github.
 - Adding unit-tests
 - Probably using Mongo would be better